Server-Eye/bucket-collector/README.md

 ### Tanss-Reaction

-This reaction tries to create/update a tanss-ticket with the given bucket-message.
+This reaction tries to create or update a tanss-ticket with the given bucket-message.
 To use the tanss-reaction, additional data is required.
 Add your tanss-url as well as your customer-ids and api-keys to the `./data/tanss-settings.json`-file.
 This file has to be conform to the [JSON-format](http://json.org/).